-Jeffrey W. Kitchens, Chief Water Division Alabama Department of Environmental Management 1400 Coliseum Blvd (Mailing Address: Post Office Box 301463; Zip 36130-1463) Montgomery, Alabama 36110-2400 (334) 271-7823 All comments received prior to the closure of the public notice period (see attached public notice) will be considered in the formulation of the final determination with regard to this permit.
+Daphne Y. Lutz, Chief Water Division Alabama Department of Environmental Management 1400 Coliseum Blvd [Mailing Address: Post Office Box 301463; Zip 36130-1463] Montgomery, Alabama 36110-2400 (334) 271-7823 water-permits@adem.alabama.gov All comments received prior to the closure of the public notice period (see attached public notice) will be considered in the formulation of the final determination with regard to this permit.